 1. Pull the Job Description Apart

 The first thing you need to do before you even start to list relevant manager skills for your resume is to pull the job description apart.
-Grab a highlighter and colour any hard or soft skill that is listed in the job description or implied in the skill section.
+Grab a highlighter and color any hard or soft skill that is listed in the job description or implied in the skill section.
 Look at which ones are mentioned multiple times and write them all down in order of importance.

 Once that is done, look up other people online especially on platforms like LinkedIn who have the same or similar jobs to the one you are applying for.
 Look at the sort of manager skills they say they have and which ones they chose to highlight as strengths.